princefishthrower/chrisfrew.in/src/pages/detailed-look-at-bdc-in-abap/index.md

 ---
-title: Calculating Activity Amounts for Production and Process Orders with SAP ABAP
+title: A Detailed Look at ABAP's BDC Method
-date: "2018-01-10"
+date: "2018-01-24"
 draft: true
 ---

-# A short write up about some deep details with SAP’s BDC Method
-## And some common gotchyas
+## And some common gotchyas, too

 ```abap
 * -------------------------------------------------------------------